ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ### What is Microsoft Teams?

-Microsoft Teams is a new Office 365 collaboration app that keeps conversations and files in one place.
+Microsoft Teams is a new Office 365 collaboration app that brings teams, conversations, files, notes, project plans from Office 365 together in one place.
+You can chat Privately and share files and notes with anyone in your org, Video calls and schedule online meetings.

 To turn on Microsoft Teams in your tenant, navigate to the Admin Center.
 Go to Settings –> Services & add-ins, and click on Microsoft Teams.